-In addition to co-owning Vector, Laurna has served on several civic and corporate boards.
+In addition to her role as president of Vector, Laurna has served on several civic and corporate boards.
 She recently retired as Board Chair of the Greater St. Louis Community Foundation, which makes the region better by promoting charitable giving.
 She also serves on the boards of St. Luke’s Hospital, the St. Louis Police Foundation, and Arch Grants, a non-profit organization that provides $50,000 non-equity grants to its winning start-up firms who move to or remain in St. Louis.

 A native of New Jersey, Laurna earned her undergraduate degree from Princeton University and her master’s degree in journalism from Columbia University in New York City.

 - Individual Legacy Builder Award, 2015 – Girl Scouts of Eastern Missouri

 - Women of Color Achievement Award, 2014 – 100 Black Men of Metropolitan St. Louis and Women Presidents’ Organization

 - The Hellenic Spirit Athena Award – The Hellenic Spirit Foundation, 2012

 - 25 Most Inspiring St. Louisans – St. Louis NAACP, 2010

 - Strong Kids Award – Monsanto YMCA of St. Louis (helping improve the lives of children), 2009

 - Thanks Badge – Girls Scouts. (highest national volunteer award), 2009